mozilla/gecko-dev/testing/perfdocs/generated/awsy.rst

 **Possible regression causes**

-* A regressions in this can indicate leaks or poor memory usage in the image subsystem.
-In the past this was persistent problem.
+* A regression in this can indicate leaks or poor memory usage in the image subsystem.
+In the past this was a persistent problem.

 JS